Kodama (train): Limited express Kodama

 Kodama debuted as a limited express service on the Tokaido Main Line on 1 November 1958.
 Services used 151 series trainsets.
 This was the first EMU train service of the Japanese National Railways classified as a limited express, the highest (fastest) of train types on the national railway system.
 The train travelled between Tokyo Station and Osaka Station in six hours and 50 minutes and first enabled passengers to go and return between the two cities in one day.
 This is why the train was named Kodama, or echo.

 A narrow gauge world speed record of 163 km/h was established by a 151 series Kodama trainset on 31 July 1959.
 The conventional Kodama train ran until 30 September 1964, the day before Kodama debuted on the Shinkansen.

 Shinkansen Kodama

-The shinkansen Kodama services began on 1 October 1964, operating between Tokyo and Shin-Osaka.
+The Shinkansen Kodama services began on 1 October 1964, operating between Tokyo and Shin-Osaka.

-On 17 March 2012, the remaining 100 series (K) sets were withdrawn from Kodama services and 700 series (8-car E set) Kodama services became entirely no-smoking.
-Onboard trolley refreshment services were discontinued on all JR Central Kodama services from 17 March 2012.
+From the start of the revised timetable on 17 March 2012, the remaining 100 series K sets were withdrawn from Kodama services, with services operated by 8-car 700 series E sets becoming entirely non-smoking.
+On-board trolley refreshment services were also discontinued on all JR Central Kodama services from the same date.
 Also, some of the 16-car 500 series that used to run as the Nozomi service were cut short to eight cars to run as the Kodama service.

+In an announcement by JR Central, JR West, and JR Kyushu made on 17 October 2023, the companies stated that all onboard smoking rooms on the Tokaido, San'yo, and Kyushu Shinkansen trains would be discontinued by Q2 2024; this took effect on 16 March 2024.